 Abstracts should be submitted directly using the website form below.
-They should be formatted precisely in JBJS style, as follows:
+They should be formatted precisely in BJJ style, as follows:

 - TITLE OF PAPER IN BOLD CAPITALS

 - A. B. Author, C. D. Co-author, E. F. Co-author (no titles or qualifications)